 Now, if you want a particle to be conscious, your minimum expectation should be that the particle can change. [...]
 In other words, electrons aren’t conscious, and neither are any other particles.
 It’s incompatible with data.Sorry but the electron definitely can change.
 One electron is a physical system that carries some observables – the position/momentum and the spin, or their functions.
 Because these observables are \(q\)-numbers and not just \(c\)-numbers, i.e. because there are at least two possible eigenvalues of these observables, electrons carry the information in general and the properties carrying the information definitely can change.

 In fact, the ability of an electron to carry the information – by having the spin up or down, or one value of momentum (or energy level in the atom) or another – isn't particularly small.
 If you add up all the qubits or other information that electrons in your body can carry, you will get more than enough information space to explain all the information that may be needed for the consciousness of the human being that you call yourself.

 But we live in the post-truth epoch in which aggressive stupid Niemands such as Ms Hossenfelder who have absolutely no valid arguments and who don't understand anything that matters for the problems they claim to address are being promoted by similar post-truth garbage that has filled the newspapers and magazines that used to be science magazines.
 I am always shocked by the dozens of total imbeciles who fill comment sections of crackpots' blogs such as Hossenfelder's blog and who smack their lips when they are served this extra-stinky šit.
 What is wrong with you?
 Why are there so many individuals on the Internet who belong to the garbage bin instead?

 I want the old world order back.
-I want the world where this scum abruptly dies of hunger or is otherwise eliminated.
+I want the world where this these folks don't have the influence we see today.